nicklaw5/helix/docs/README.md

 })
 ```

 If a `RateLimitFunc` is provided, the client will re-attempt to send a failed request if said request received a 429 (Too Many Requests) response.
 Before retrying the request, the `RateLimitFunc` will be applied.
-This functionality is enabled by default but can be disabled by setting the `RetryRateLimitedRequests` option to false.

 ## Access Token Header